akubala/k8s-auto-playground/README.md

-# Automation with Kubernetes - playground
+# Kubernetes and automation - playground

 **About**